Shivi95/golf-project/README.md

 # Golf Player Card APP

 Developed a Golf Player Card using React and D3.js Frameworks.
-This application is deployed using Google Firebase Database [Player-Card-App](firebase link).
+This application is deployed using netlify [Player-Card-App](https://quirky-benz-497a02.netlify.app).

 ## ScreenShots